 Each of the Company's insurance operating subsidiaries is a member of the FHLB of San Francisco.
-Members are required to purchase stock in FHLB in addition to maintaining collateral deposits that back any funds advanced.
-The Company's investment in FHLB stock is recorded at cost, as purchases and sales of these securities are at par value with the issuer.
+Members are required to purchase stock in the FHLB in addition to maintaining collateral deposits that back any funds advanced.
+The Company's investment in FHLB stock is recorded at cost, which approximates fair value, as purchases and sales of these securities are at par value with the issuer.
 FHLB stock is considered a restricted security and is periodically evaluated by the Company for impairment based on the ultimate recovery of par value.